 The ARIES protocol is comprised of three phases.
-Upon start-up after a crash, the DBMS will execute the following phases as shown in Figure 5:
+Upon start-up after a crash, the DBMS will execute the following phases as shown in Figure 4:

 - 1. Analysis: Read the WAL to identify dirty pages in the buffer pool and active transactions at the time of the crash.
 At the end of the analysis phase the ATT tells the DBMS which transactions were active at the time of the crash.
 The DPT tells the DBMS which dirty pages might not have made it to disk. - 2.
-Redo: Repeat all actions starting from an appropriate point in the log. - 3.
+Redo: Repeat all actions starting from an appropriate point in the log (even txns that will abort). - 3.
 Undo: Reverse the actions of transactions that did not commit before the crash.